swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 That same default template, as of Swift 6.4, also includes the same setting for both of these targets.
-Here's snippet of the code:
+Here's a snippet from the Package.swift file:

 ```swift
 let package = Package(